JohnMCMa/DataVis/README.md

 I have fully implemented his third point in the final draft by clarifying in the axis labels that they are *group* averages, and took his advice on the fourth point on labelling the circles with the appropriate player counts, I decided to not act on his first two points.
 The resolution used in the SVG is 1400px X 800px, which is inherited from some of this course's projects and should be acceptable in modern monitors.
 As for the second point, since I do intend to compare the AVG and HR between the handedness groups, it is considered moot.

 ## Final draft ##
-The final draft is marked as an update for [the third draft's feedback request](https://discussions.udacity.com/t/feedback-request-for-p6-baseball/189922) on September 22, 2016; no response has been received up to date.
+The final draft is marked as an update for [the third draft's feedback request](https://discussions.udacity.com/t/feedback-request-for-p6-baseball/189922) on September 22, 2016; no response has been received as of date of first submission.

+## First submission ##
+The grader requested several changes from the project as visualization is concerned:

+- The circle radii in Dimple.js' bubble plots should be encoded to the *square root* of the variable, rather than the default of the untransformed variable.
+"Otherwise, doubling the value will end up quadrupling the area, which isn't a fair representation of the relationship."
+- "The text for right handed players isn't matching the count in the tooltip", and
+- "The visualization doesn't make it clear what variable is encoded to circle radius.
+Make sure there's a note on the chart about what is being encoded; alternatively or in addition, the tooltip text could be changed to say something like "sample size"."

 # Resources #
 - [Colorbrewer](http://colorbrewer2.org/)